Covid – 19 update, We’re coasteering!!!

 Primarily it’s an adventure activity that takes place along a stretch of coastline, mostly within the ‘inter-tidal zone’ – the bit between the high and low tide lines.

 The jumping… it’s often seen as THE main part of coasteering and it’s definitely a part of it.
 BUT, jumping is just one topping on the epic coasteering pizza (maybe the olives).
 You can come on a session with us and – if you like – not jump at all!
 Leaping from a safe rocky platform into clear, blue water is awesome, we gently suggest everyone gives it a go.
-But don’t worry if it’s not your bag – there’s WAY more to coasteering that the airtime!
+But don’t worry if it’s not your bag – there’s WAY more to coasteering than the airtime!

 In short – not very!
 Our guides are highly experienced and subject to continuous training and assessment, before, during and after the coasteering season.
-Throughout a coasteer they’ll be constantly monitoring the conditions and the wellbeing of you and your fellow coasteerers.
+Throughout a coasteer they’ll be constantly monitoring the conditions and the well-being of you and your fellow coasteerers.